keptn/community/README.md

 ## Community Meeting

-This meeting will be held every other Monday at
+First meeting on Monday, March 4.
+From then on, this meeting will be held every other Monday at
 - 7 AM US Pacific Time
 - 10 AM US Eastern Time
 - 4 PM CET Centreal European Time